mgechev/blog.mgechev.com/_posts/2016-05-21-angular2-router-implementing-missing-resolve-feature-deprecated-defer.md

 export class AppComponent {}
 ```

 Inside of it we define an `About` route which has a `defer` property.
-In the `resolve` function we return a promise which we resolve after two seconds with the `name` property gotten from `RouteParams`'s instance.
+In the `resolve` function we return a promise which we resolve after two seconds with the value of the `name` routing parameter, gotten from the `RouteParams`'s instance.

 In order to get the value that we resolved the promise with we can do the following: